thenoisyninga/Lightning-Simulation/README.md

 # Lightning Simulation
-A simple simulation of lightning done using mattdesl's canvas-sketch.
+An attempt to simulate controlled lightning using mattdesl's canvas-sketch in javascript.